2026 UCSF Health Services Research Symposium

 Common Challenges with Grantwriting: Mastering the Research Strategy: This panel explores common challenges in writing strong research strategies for NIH and other extramural grants.
 Participants will gain practical tips for crafting clear, compelling proposals that stand out to reviewers.

-Recent and Upcoming Changes in Medicare: How HSR Can Inform Policy: This panel will focus discussion on recent policy changes at the Centers for Medicare and Medicaid Services and discuss future considerations to ensure high-quality care for Medicare beneficiaries
+Recent and Upcoming Changes in Medicare: How HSR Can Inform Policy: This panel will focus on Medicare and how health services research can shape future programs and policies to advance high-quality care for Medicare beneficiaries.

 Cost